Kodaikanal in Monsoon: Discovering the Town’s Rainy Charms

 Kodaikanal offers many attractions and activities to enjoy during the monsoon season.
 From scenic walks to trekking and birdwatching, there’s something for everyone in this beautiful hill station.
 Here are some must-visit attractions and activities to enjoy in Kodaikanal during the monsoon season:

-1. Enjoy the scenic beauty
+1. Enjoy the scenic beauty of a Rainy Day

 The monsoon season transforms Kodaikanal into a lush green paradise with waterfalls, misty mountains, and beautiful valleys.
 Enjoy the natural beauty of the place by taking a leisurely walk on Coakers Walk, hike or trek.